muescha/consoledonottrack.com/index.markdown

 * usage reporting, anonymous or not
 * automatic update phone-home
 * crash reporting
-* non-essential-to-functionality requests of *any kind* to the creator of the software or other cloud or tracking services
+* *non-essential-to-functionality* requests of *any kind* to the creator of the software or other *tracking services*

 We just want local software, and by providing it to us you are not entitled to our usage, our crashes, or our IP addresses.

+Remember: in the right hands, an IP address is a *physical location*.
+If you would not collect your users' GPS coordinates against their wishes, you should not be collecting their IP addresses against their wishes!

 Authors, do the *ethical thing* and respect the following environment variable in your software and your *limited rights to the computers of your